tinymce/tinymce-docs/rtc/jwt-authentication.md

 ### Claims

-Claims are additional data that can be sent as part of the JWT token.
+Claims are additional data that can be sent as part of the JWT payload.
 The RTC JWT requires the following claims:

 | Data | Optional or required | Description |
 |---|:---:|---|